zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Extract the lowest significant bit at a given precision.

-  This operation extract the lsb of a ciphertext in a specific precision.
+  This operation extracts the lsb of a ciphertext in a specific precision.

   Extracting the lsb with the smallest precision:
   ```mlir